ThePinion/mp3-populator/README.md

 The first way to do it, is to place the metadata inside the curly brackets {}.
 You define the field, and the coresponding metadata will be generated.
 For example:
+'''
-'''{-a Nikolay $1 -c Chopin -d 2015 -i lugansky_chopin -b $c by $a} Lugansky Chopin Piano Concerto No. 1 in E minor.mp3''' will output the .mp3 file with following metadata fields.
+{-a Nikolay $1 -c Chopin -d 2015 -i lugansky_chopin -b $c by $a} Lugansky Chopin Piano Concerto No. 1 in E minor.mp3
+'''
+will output the .mp3 file with following metadata fields.
 * Artist: Nikolai Lugansky
 * Composer: Chopin